TokenChingy/_api/README.md

   - Create endpoint supports automatic schema validation when schema is defined.
 - Supports middleware functions for lodash chaining via mixins.
 - By design each collection is saved in it's own JSON file thereby minimizing file size when writing to disk.

+### Just don't do it

+As great as I think \_api is, there are a few things I'm going to mention... and it's touched on in the foreword but I'll reiterate:

+- **Don't use this for large-scale applications.** It's storing data in memory in JSON format.
+As fast as NodeJS is at reading/writing/parsing JSON, it's just not made out for it.
+Use a full-blown database like MongoDB or MariaDB.
+There's a great auto-api project called [Strapi](https://github.com/strapi/strapi) that will suit those needs just fine!
+- Don't store Base64 media in the database.
+It's going to cause bloat and slow down \_api.
+If you need to store images, store them elsewhere and link to them in the database.
+- If you need high concurrent access to the \_api, this isn't for you.
+In fact NodeJS is probably not for you — look elsewhere.
+- You can throw more hardware (CPU and RAM) at \_api but remember; cost to performance.
+LowDB doesn't scale very well if at all.
+I've sharded the database into separate JSON objects for each collection so it's as scaled as it can be within reason (and simplicity of code) I might in future explore further methods to enable clustering and PM2 integration but for now it's good enough.

+### Todo

+- ~~Improve README.md.~~
+- ~~Rewrite API endpoint logic to implement functions such as sort, limit, and operators.~~
+- Implement \_gte, \_gt, \_lte, and \_lt comparators to the API for find, update, and remove endpoints.
+- ~~Implement schema validation for creates.~~
+- Implement schema validation for updates.
+- Implement an admin interface.

 ## Getting started